What is Re-direction Deposit Fraud?

 Sep 8, 2016

-Conveyancing fraud is on the rise and many people are completely unaware that scams are taking place targeting what are the biggest financial transactions of most people’s lives.
+Conveyancing fraud is on the rise.
+Many people may be unaware that scams are targeting the biggest financial transactions of their lives.

 The Land Registry are now so worried about property fraud that they’ve set up a Property Fraud line but what is redirection deposit fraud and what can you do about it?